andrMollo/code-works/CodeWorksLibrary/Macros/Files/README.md

 ## Open component folder

- Open the explorer folder for the selected component.
+ Open the explorer folder for the selected component, or the active one is the selection is empty.

 ### References